 Now we’re evaluating 3 boolean expressions

-- * country == "Portugal"
+- - country == "Portugal"

-- * country == "Spain"
+- - country == "Spain"

-- * age >= 18
+- - age >= 18

-The difference here is that the && and || evaluate them accordingly and in order (given the parenthesis).
-The OR operator is also easy to understand; the whole expression will be true if any of them is true.
-Let's do an example, where are you from?
+The difference here is the && and || who evaluates them accordingly and in order (given the parenthesis).
+The OR operator is also easy to understand, if any of them is true, the whole expression will be true.
+Let’s do an example, where are you from?
 From Portugal or from Spain?
-If you are from another country, the result is false.
-But, on the other hand, the output will be true if you're from these two countries.
+If you are from another country, that means that the result is false.
+If you’re from any of these two countries the output will be true.

 Truth table

-Which sets out the functional values of logical expressions on each of their applicable arguments, that is, for each combination of values taken by their logical variables.
+Time to see the next concept: truth table.
+A truth table is a mathematical table used in logic—specifically in connection with Boolean algebra, boolean functions, and propositional calculus—which sets out the functional values of logical expressions on each of their functional arguments, that is, for each combination of values taken by their logical variables.
 In particular, truth tables can be used to show whether a propositional expression is true for all legitimate input values, that is, logically valid.

-- * If you're evaluating expressions with || (or) if just one expression is true the output will be equal to true.
-Otherwise, the result will be false
+- - If you’re evaluating expressions with || (or) if just one expression is true the output will be equal to true.
+Otherwise the result will be false

-Let's do some coding with this new knowledge.
+Let’s do some coding with this new knowledge

 2.6.8 :009 > (1 + 1 == 2) && (2 + 2 == 4)